← Back

 AI has made execution cheap.
 You can generate a component, a service, an entire feature in minutes.
 But knowing what to build, why it matters, and where it fits in the architecture?
 That's the bit that still requires experience.
 That's what's actually scarce now.

-The engineers who'll thrive aren't the ones who type fastest.
-They're the ones who can look at a problem and say “we don't need to build that” or “here's a 90% solution that takes 10% of the effort.”
+The engineers who'll thrive are the ones who can look at a problem and say “we don't need to build that” or “here's a 90% solution that takes 10% of the effort.”
 That instinct comes from building things, breaking things, and understanding why businesses actually make money.

 Own the whole problem